-Scan Execution Using MSBuild .29
+Scan Execution Using MSBuild 29

-Disabling or Uninstalling the Visual Studio Plugin .29
+Disabling or Uninstalling the Visual Studio Plugin 29

-Plugins for Continuous Integration (CI) Tools .
+Plu gins for Continuous Integration (CI) Tools .
 30

-Azure DevOps Extension .30
+1 Azure DevOps Extension 31

 Prerequisites for the Azure DevOps Extension .31

 Installing the Azure DevOps Extension .31

 Adding a Scan Task to Your Azure DevOps Agent Job .31

-Bamboo Plugin .34
+ı Bamboo Plugin 34

-Prerequisites for the Bamboo Plugin .34
+Prerequisites for the Bamboo Plugin 34

-Installing and Configuring the Bamboo Plugin .35
+Installing and Configuring the Bamboo Plugin 35

-GitLab Plugin .36
+( GitLab Plugin 36

-Prerequisites for the GitLab Plugin .37
+Prerequisites for the GitLab Plugin 37

-Installing the Generic Scan Agent on GitLab Runner .37
+Installing the Generic Scan Agent on GitLab Runner 37

-Configuring the CI/CD Pipeline to Run a Scan .37
+Configuring the CI/CD Pipeline to Run a Scan 37

-Executing the Build .38
+Executing the Build 38

-Jenkins Plugin
+Jenkins Plugin 39

-Prerequisites for the Jenkins Plugin
+Prerequisites for the Jenkins Plugin.
+39

-Setting Heap Size for the Jenkins Plugin
+Setting Heap Size for the Jenkins Plugin 39

 Setting Up the Code Insight Jenkins Plugin .40

-Configuring the Publication of a Code Insight Report in Jenkins
+Configuring the Publication of a Code Insight Report in Jenkins .42

-Support for the Jenkins Pipeline .43
+Support for the Jenkins Pipeline 43

-Providing the Pipeline Script for the Scan Step
+Providing the Pipeline Script for the Scan Step .43

 Pipeline Code Examples for Running the Scan

 Scan Scheduler Plugin for Jenkins

-TeamCity Plugin
+- TeamCity Plugin

 Prerequisites for TeamCity Plugin

 Installing the Generic Scan-Agent on the Team City Build Agent

-Configuring a Build to Run a Code Insight Scan
+Configuring a Build to Run a Code Insight Scan.

-Executing the Build .49
+Executing the Build

+( Configuring SSL for Azure DevOps, Bamboo, and Jenkins Scan Agents

+Exporting the Certificate Used by Code Insight

+Importing the Certificate to the Java Home for the Scan Agent 51

-Plugins for Package Managers and Build Tools .
-49
+gins for Package Managers and Build Tools

-Apache Ant Plugin
+- Apache Ant Plugin 51

-Prerequisites for the Apache Ant Plugin
+Prerequisites for the Apache Ant Plugin 52

-Configuring the Apache Ant Plugin .50
+Configuring the Apache Ant Plugin

 Executing the Scan

-Gradle Plugin
+( Gradle Plugin

 Prerequisites for the Gradle Plugin

-Installing and Configuring the Gradle Plugin
+Installing and Configuring the Gradle Plugin 54

-Maven Plugin
+I Maven Plugin

 More About the Maven Plugin

-Prerequisites for the Maven Plugin.
+Prerequisites for the Maven Plugin

 Installing and Configuring the Maven Plugin

-Cleaning the Application Project.
+Cleaning the Application Project

-Running the Maven Goal for the Scan
+Running the Maven Goal for the Scan 60

-Plugins for Binary Repositories
+Plugins for Binary Repositories .
+60

-JFrog Artifactory Plugin
+JFrog Artifactory Plugin 60

-Prerequisites for the Artifactory Plugin .58
+Prerequisites for the Artifactory Plugin 60

-Installing the Artifactory Plugin 59
+Installing the Artifactory Plugin.
+61

-Scanning an Artifactory Repository Using a Cron Job 59
+Scanning an Artifactory Repository Using a Cron Job 61

 Scanning an Artifactory Repository Using REST API.
-60
+62

-Requirements When Using REST API to Scan Artifactory Repositories 60
+Requirements When Using REST API to Scan Artifactory Repositories 62

-Scanning All Artifactory Repositories 60
+Scanning All Artifactory Repositories 62

-Scanning a Specific Artifactory Repository 61
+Scanning a Specific Artifactory Repository 63

-Reloading the Artifactory Plugin 61
+Reloading the Artifactory Plugin 63

-Scan Results 61
+Scan Results.
+63

-Plugins for Container Platforms 61
+Plugins for Container Platforms .
+63

-Docker Images Plugin 62
+Docker Images Plugin 64

-Prerequisites for the Docker Images Plugin 62
+Prerequisites for the Docker Images Plugin 64

-Installing the Docker Images Plugin 63
+Installing the Docker Images Plugin 65

-Launching the Docker Images Plugin 64
+Launching the Docker Images Plugin 66

-Generic Scan-Agent Plugin 64
+Generic Scan-Agent Plugin .
+66

-Prerequisites for the Generic Scan-Agent Plugin 64
+Prerequisites for the Generic Scan-Agent Plugin 66

-Running the Generic Scan-Agent Plugin 65
+Running the Generic Scan-Agent Plugin 67

-Enabling the Generic Scan-Agent Plugin to Detect Transitive Dependencies 66
+Enabling the Generic Scan-Agent Plugin to Detect Transitive Dependencies 68

-Note About Rescans Performed by 2.0 Plugins 67
+Note About Rescans Performed by 2.0 Plugins .
+69

 3 Developing Custom Plugins .
-69
+71

-Scan Agent Framework 69
+Scan Agent Framework .
+71

-Features Provided by the Framework 70
+Features Provided by the Framework 72

-Available Classes and Methods in the Framework 70
+Available Classes and Methods in the Framework 72

-Property Settings 71
+Property Settings 73

-Downloading the Scan Agent Toolkit 73
+Downloading the Scan Agent Toolkit .
+75

-Contents of the Scan Agent Toolkit 73
+Contents of the Scan Agent Toolkit

-Writing a Custom Scan-Agent Plugin 73
+Writing a Custom Scan-Agent Plugin

-Deploying a Custom Scan-Agent Plugin 74
+Deploying a Custom Scan-Agent Plugin . /6